roodjinocherilus/todolist/README.md

 ### Key Features <a name="key-features"></a>

 - This project is using an array of objects to save the values
-- This project preserve data in the local storage
+- This project preserved and read data in the local storage
+- This project is using an array of objects to save the values

 <p align="right">(<a href="#readme-top">back to top</a>)</p>